Hoppedyr/gameRev/README.md

 # gameRev

 gameRev is a game review platform, where people from all around the world can read and write reviews for their favorite games.
+New features include game guides and game prices.

 ![gameRev architectural diagram](GameRevArchitecturalDiagram.png)

+This architecural diagram shows our architecture, and how our different applications communicate.
+We have a monolithic application, that includes our frontend, backend and our database.
+Then we have a microservice setup, that combines the two microservices

 <br>